golang/proposal/design/43651-type-parameters.md

 (or operations that are permitted for any type).

 Therefore, in this design, constraints are simply interface types.
-Implementing a constraint means implementing the interface type.
+Satisfying a constraint means implementing the interface type.
-(Later we'll see how to define constraints for operations other than method calls, such as [binary operators](#Operators)).
+(Later we'll restate this in order to define constraints for operations other than method calls, such as [binary operators](#Operators)).

 For the `Stringify` example, we need an interface type with a `String` method that takes no arguments and returns a value of type `string`.